 Video from Dr. Rania Siam of UMHS about COVID-19 vaccines

 Sources on COVID-19 vaccines

 More info on FDA approval of Covid vaccines:

 More sources: https://www.nature.com/articles/s41591-020-1083-1

-(Top photo) Top squares: A healthcare worker with the Pfizer COVID-19 vaccine; UMHS student Alejandra Cardona Del Valle; Moderna COVID-19 vaccine.
+(Top photo) Top squares: File of the new Johnson and Johnson COVID-19 vaccine; UMHS student Alejandra Cardona Del Valle; Moderna COVID-19 vaccine.
 Bottom squares: UMHS professor Dr. Rania Siam; Ms. Cardona Del Valle after receiving her first Covid shot; UMHS professor Dr. Nichole Cumby at work in her lab.
 Photos from UMHS files & Wikimedia Commons.
 Collage: Victoria Ross.

 Scott is Director of Digital Content at UMHS and editor of the UMHS Endeavour blog.
 When he's not writing about UMHS students, faculty, events, public health, alumni and UMHS research, he writes and edits Broadway theater reviews for a website he publishes in New York City, StageZine.com.